intel-analytics/ipex-llm/python/llm/example/GPU/ModelScope-Models/Save-Load/README.md

 # Save/Load Low-Bit Models with BigDL-LLM Optimizations

-In this directory, you will find example on how you could save/load model with BigDL-LLM INT4 optimizations on ModelScope models on [Intel GPUs](../../../README.md).
+In this directory, you will find example on how you could save/load ModelScope models with BigDL-LLM INT4 optimizations on ModelScope models on [Intel GPUs](../../../README.md).
 For illustration purposes, we utilize the [baichuan-inc/Baichuan2-7B-Chat](https://modelscope.cn/models/baichuan-inc/Baichuan2-7B-Chat/summary) as a reference ModelScope model.

 ## 0. Requirements
 To run this example with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../../README.md#system-support) for more information.